Medical Imaging, Magnetic Resonance Imaging, Advanced Technical Certificate

 Information

-Medical Imaging Technology consists of two Associate of Applied Science (AAS) degrees and three certificate programs.
+Medical Imaging Technology consists of three associate of Applied Science (AAS) degrees and three certificate programs.

 The AAS degree programs are: